 Duarte highlights the ethos behind ACME’s approach in Folkestone: “Collaboration is what makes Folkestone work.
 When you take someone on, hire them to your office or bring someone into your family, those people have to be committed to the vision for the long-term.
 The vision here is very much led by Sir Roger De Haan, but now a lot of people have latched on to that vision; they have got involved and are contributing to making Folkestone a great place to live.

 Duarte and his team are now at an advanced stage of working up detailed designs for “Plot B”, which received planning permission in December 2018.
 The site is at the western end of the development, close to the Leas Lift, and will include 84 apartments and town houses.
-Work is expected to begin in late 2019.
+Work is expected to continue in May 2020.